megaease/easeagent/doc/benchmark.md

 if you want to reproduce this test, reference to the document in [Easeagent-spring-petclinic](https://github.com/megaease/easeagent-spring-petclinic/blob/main/doc/benchmark.md).

 ## Conclusion
+The deployment of services all in the same node, which lead to each service can only occupy limited  CPU.
 The bottleneck of Easeagent is mainly in latency and throughput, which requires optimization of the asynchronous processing module, such as introducing a lock-free mechanism.